turingschool/curriculum/source/projects/merchant.markdown

 #### Booting the Server

-From your project directory we need to run the bundler system to setup our dependency libraries.
-At the command prompt enter:

-{% terminal %}
-$ bundle
-{% endterminal %}

-Once that completes your app is ready to go.
-Start it up with this
+Start it up with this instruction:
-instruction:

 {% terminal %}
 $ rails server